lsphillips/alttpr-for-my-retro-pie/README.md

 npm run installer
 ```

+> [!IMPORTANT]
-**Please Note:** Creating an installer should be performed in a Linux environment.
+> Creating an installer should be performed in a Linux environment.
 Please see the [requirements](https://github.com/electron-userland/electron-installer-debian#requirements) for the `electron-installer-debian` tool.